-Statistical Hurricane Intensification Predictive Scheme (SHIPS) project has developed a series of statistical models for probabilistic prediction of RI~\cite{kaplan2010revised,rozoff2011new,rozoff2015improvements}.
-The SHIPS RI index (SHIPS-RII, \cite{kaplan2010revised}) predicted the probability of a TC intensifying at least 25, 30, and 35 kt per 24hr.
-This scheme uses simple linear discriminant analysis to determine the RI probability based on a relatively small number ($< 10$) of predictors describing mainly the environmental factors and some limited aspects of TC internal structure observed by meteorological satellite.
-Candidate predictors ($N \sim 20$) for SHIPS-RII~\cite{kaplan2010revised} were subjectively determined by human intelligence, and the final predictors used for linear discriminant analysis are basin-dependent.
+The SHIPS project has developed a series of statistical models for probabilistic prediction of RI based on atmospheric predictors~\cite{kaplan2010revised,rozoff2011new,rozoff2015improvements}.
+The SHIPS RI index (SHIPS-RII~\cite{kaplan2010revised}) predicts the probability of a TC intensifying by at least 25, 30, and 35~kt within 24 hours.
+This scheme uses simple linear discriminant analysis to determine the RI probability based on a relatively small number ($< 10$) of predictors describing mainly environmental factors and limited aspects of internal TC structure observed by meteorological satellites.
+Candidate predictors ($\sim 20$) for SHIPS-RII~\cite{kaplan2010revised} are subjectively determined by human intelligence, and the final predictors used for linear discriminant analysis are basin-dependent.
 The final model is not publicly available, but the details of model design are well documented in publication and thus technically reproducible.

-A subsequent work of~\cite{rozoff2011new} used Bayesian inference (SHIPS-Bayesian) and logistic regression (SHIPS-logistic) to predict RI probability.
-The authors showed that both SHIPS-Bayesian and SHIPS-logistic exhibit forecast skill that generally exceeds the skill of SHIPS-RII and blending these three models further improved the skill.
-Another study~\cite{rozoff2015improvements} integrated additional 4 − 6 predictors derived from satellite passive microwave (PMW) observations into the SHIPS-logistic model and a relative skill improvement from 53.5~\% to 103.0~\% in Atlantic compared to the original model.
+A subsequent work~\cite{rozoff2011new} uses Bayesian inference (SHIPS-Bayesian) and logistic regression (SHIPS-logistic) to predict RI probability.
+The authors show that both SHIPS-Bayesian and SHIPS-logistic exhibit forecast performance that generally exceeds the skill of SHIPS-RII; blending the three models further improves performance.
+Another study~\cite{rozoff2015improvements} integrates an additional 4 to 6 predictors derived from satellite passive microwave (PMW) observations into the SHIPS-logistic model and demonstrates a relative performance improvement from 53.5\% to 103.0\% in the Atlantic compared to the original model.
 More details will be discussed in Section~\ref{sec:benchmark_ships-rii}.
 Note that these SHIPS-RII techniques are only applicable in the Atlantic and eastern Pacific basins.
 Thus, a new technique applicable for all global TCs is demanded.

-In conclusion, proper inclusion of TC convective information into the statistical model is critical to improving the performance.
-However, determining new predictors that are capable of adequately representing asymmetric convective features is challenging, which is where the feature extraction power of deep learning shines.
-Convolutional neural networks (CNN), a variant of deep neural networks useful for analyzing images, have been successfully applied to estimating TC intensity~\cite{chen2018rotation,chen2019estimating,pradhan2017tropical} and predicting TC formation~\cite{matsuoka2018deep}.